 To become a secondary school teacher of music, you must have a degree in music plus a Professional Graduate Diploma in Education (PGDE) OR a degree in music and education such as the BMus from the University of Aberdeen or the BEd Music run by the Royal Conservatoire of Scotland (RCS).

-- For entry to a degree course in music or music and education you normally need 4-5 Highers usually including English and Music.
+For entry to a degree course in music or music and education you normally need 4-5 Highers including Music.

-- You must have Higher English and National 5 Maths.
-National 5 Applications of Maths is accepted in place of Maths at all universities with the exception of University of Edinburgh.
+You must have Higher English and National 5 Maths.
+National 5 Applications of Maths is accepted in place of Maths.

-- For entry to the BMus degree at the University of Aberdeen you need to have 4 Highers at BBBB including Music, preferably at A. You must have a pass in Higher English plus National 5 Maths.
+For entry to the BMus degree at the University of Aberdeen you need to have 4 Highers at ABBB including Music, preferably at A and English plus National 5 Maths or Applications or Maths.
 You should also normally have Grade 8 standard in your main instrument or singing and be able to demonstrate competence in piano.

-- For entry to the BEd Music and Secondary Education run by the Royal Conservatoire of Scotland, you need passes in 4 Highers at ABBC including Music at A and English plus National 5 Maths.
+For entry to the BEd Music run by the Royal Conservatoire of Scotland, you need passes in 4 Highers at ABBC including Music at A and English plus National 5 Maths.
 Applicants are normally of a Grade 8 standard of the ABRSM and are required to play a piano piece of Grade 6 standard at audition.
 Applicants who apply by the closing date are invited to audition.
-Applicants are also expected to play a short piano piece at their audition which will be of approximately Grade 5 standard.
+There may be other requirements at the audition.

-- You must apply through UCAS Conservatoires.
-Apply by 1 October in the year before entry.
+You must apply through UCAS Conservatoires, usually by 1 October in the year before entry.
 Auditions are usually held from mid October.